 How to choose the best laptop for you

-Picking the best laptop for 2021 for you is all about compromise.
-If you want something as powerful as possible, then it's going to be bigger and less easy to lug around on your travels.
+Picking the best laptop for 2022 for you is all about compromise, though – if you want something as powerful as possible, then it's going to be bigger and less easy to lug around on your travels.
 If you want something slim and ultra-light, then you simply can't pack in as many components.

 Make sure you've weighed up exactly what you need to do with your laptop and the features that it needs to have before parting with any cash – otherwise you could be looking for an upgrade sooner rather than later.

 Gaming laptops: The best gaming laptops are ideal for serious gamers, as they come with dedicated graphics cards.
-These dedicated GPUs mean that you can play video games at higher resolutions and higher framerates, as well as enjoy advanced graphical effects like real time ray tracing.
-They tend have a higher entry price than general purpose laptops.
+These dedicated GPUs mean that you can play video games at higher resolutions and higher framerates, as well as enjoy advanced graphical effects like real-time ray tracing.
+They tend to have a higher entry price than general-purpose laptops.

-Ultraportable laptops: Ultrabooks and the best lightweight laptops are specialists at portability, and often come with thinner and lighter designs that general purpose or gaming laptops.
+Ultraportable laptops: Ultrabooks and the best lightweight laptops are specialists at portability, and often come with thinner and lighter designs than general-purpose or gaming laptops.
 These systems are a good choice for working professionals who need to carry their laptop around with them and travel frequently.
-Specs vary, but due to the lithe designs these laptops tend to retail for more than general purpose laptops.
+Specs vary, but due to the lithe designs these laptops tend to retail for more than general-purpose laptops.